Heineken to delay Brazil investment after tax hike

-RIO DE JANEIRO (Reuters) - Heineken Holding NV (HEIO.AS), the world’s third-largest brewer, will delay investments in Brazil after the government raised taxes on beer, the Agencia Estado news agency said on Saturday.
+RIO DE JANEIRO, July 7 (Reuters) - Heineken Holding NV , the world’s third-largest brewer, will delay investments in Brazil after the government raised taxes on beer, the Agencia Estado news agency said on Saturday.

 An increase in beer taxes to 20.8 percent from 17 percent starting in October will hurt Heineken and other companies that brew beer in Brazil.
 Brewers are already suffering from soaring costs due to a decline in the value of Brazil’s currency against the dollar, the agency said, citing Paulo Macedo, vice president for corporate relations for Heineken Brasil.